 SP5 laser repair and system evaluation

-Use this page when the KLA platform is identified as SP5.
-It provides a straightforward entry point for repair review, laser-side troubleshooting, and planning around this specific model.
+This page covers SP5 repair review, laser-side troubleshooting, and planning around this specific model.

-Use this page when the KLA platform is identified as SP5.
-It provides a straightforward entry point for repair review, laser-side troubleshooting, and planning around this specific model.
+This page covers SP5 repair review, laser-side troubleshooting, and planning around this specific model.

 Start from the equipment model and the current operating state.
 That is usually enough to begin review, even before every laser-side detail is confirmed.